-Clearly it’s strongly advisable to get a policy in place, especially if you have dependents or if you have a family to protect so please consider all your options.
+Clearly, it’s strongly advisable to get a policy in place, especially if you’ve got dependents or if you have a family to protect so please consider all your options.
 If you’re not sure what to do then you should speak to an expert to get some advice.

 Can a diabetic get term life insurance?

 Term or level term life insurance is the technical way of saying ‘family protection’ which is simply a policy that’s specifically for protecting your loved ones.

 YES – you should be able to get term life insurance with diabetes.
 There might be some circumstances where if you have more severe symptoms, it could be more complicated.
 The main reasons why it can be more difficult to get life coverage with diabetes are:

 You should check with your expert to see what the best options are.

 Prediabetes life insurance is currently not considered to be an issue unless or until you have been diagnosed with diabetes.